Thompson Sampling Algorithms for Cascading Bandits: Introduction

-\textbf{Outline. }In Section~\ref{sec:prob_setup}, we formally describe the setup of the standard and the linear cascading bandit problems.
-In Section~\ref{sec:gauss_alg_cas}, we propose our first algorithm {\sc TS-Cascade} for the standard problem, and present an asymptotic upper bound on its regret.
-Additionally, we compare our algorithm to the existing state-of-the-art ones in terms of regret bounds.
-In Section~\ref{sec:gauss_alg_cas_pf_scketch}, we provide an outline to prove the regret bound of {\sc TS-Cascade}.
-In Section~\ref{sec:beta_alg_cas}, we provide an upper bound on the regret of {\sc CTS} algorithm and the proof sketch.
-In section~\ref{sec:lin_alg_cas}, we design {\algCasLin} for the linear setting, provide an upper bound on its regret and the proof sketch.
-In Section~\ref{sec:lb_cas_reg}, we provide a lower bound on the regret of any algorithm in the cascading bandits with its proof sketch.
-In Section~\ref{sec:exp_cas_reg_min}, we evaluate the {\algCasLin} algorithm with experiments and show the regrets grow as predicted by our theory.
-We discuss future work and conclude in Section~\ref{sec:summary_cas_reg_min}.
-Besides, details of proofs as given in Appendix~\ref{sec:proofs}.
+\textbf{Outline. }In Section~\ref{cascadeTS_sec:prob_setup}, we formally describe the setup of the standard and the linear cascading bandit problems.
+In Section~\ref{cascadeTS_sec:beta_alg_cas}, we provide an upper bound on the regret of {\sc CTS} algorithm and a proof sketch.
+In Section~\ref{cascadeTS_sec:gauss_alg_cas}, we propose our first algorithm {\sc TS-Cascade} for the standard problem, and present an asymptotic upper bound on its regret.
+Additionally, we compare our algorithm to the state-of-the-art algorithms in terms of their regret bounds.
+We also provide an outline to prove a regret bound of {\sc TS-Cascade}.
+In section~\ref{cascadeTS_sec:lin_alg_cas}, we design {\algCasLin} for the linear setting, provide an upper bound on its regret and the proof sketch.
+In Section~\ref{cascadeTS_sec:lb_cas_reg}, we provide a lower bound on the regret of any algorithm in the cascading bandits with its proof sketch.
+In Section~\ref{cascadeTS_sec:exp_cas_reg_min_linear}, we evaluate the {\algCasLin} algorithm with experiments and show the regrets grow as predicted by our theory.
+We discuss future work and conclude in Section~\ref{cascadeTS_sec:summary_cas_reg_min}.
+Besides, details of proofs as given in Appendix~\ref{cascadeTS_sec:proofs}.